megaboi2005/bark-it/README.md

 ## Credits
 - Thanks to BigJango for taking it upon themself to rewrite all the old features and optimizing my crappy code.
+- Thanks to TheShadowDragon for using his javascript skills
+- Thanks to SkyKrye for making the main page